Missouri Car Insurance Requirements

 Not only is car insurance required, it makes sense to protect yourself and your vehicle.

-Familiarize yourself with Missouri’s insurance rules to make sure you’re properly insured.
+Familiarize yourself with Missouri’s insurance laws to make sure you’re properly insured.

 - Before you can register your car and drive in Missouri, you have to prove financial responsibility to the Department of Revenue (DOR).
 The easiest way to do this is by getting auto insurance.